 Legislation that lets you keep your insurance if you lose your job or lose coverage as a dependent under your parents’ insurance.
 To remain covered, you’ll need to pay the premium in full.
 In the case of job loss, that includes paying your previous employer’s share.

-What you pay for a covered service or procedure; your insurer covers the rest.
+A fixed fee you pay for a doctor’s visit, prescription refill or covered service.
+Your insurer covers the rest.
 Copayments (or “copays”) are lower for services from an in-network provider (in-network copayment) than an out-of-network provider (out-of-network copayment).

-- Example: If your copayment for a doctor’s office visit is $20, you pay $20 out of pocket for the appointment (provided you’ve met any deductible) regardless of what the doctor charges for the service.
+- Example: If your copayment for a doctor’s office visit is $20, you pay $20 out of pocket for the appointment (provided you’ve met any deductible) regardless of what the doctor charges.

 The total amount you must pay out of pocket for covered medical services before your insurance coverage kicks in.
 Generally, plans with lower monthly premiums have higher deductibles and vice versa.

 - Example 1: Your plan has a $500 deductible and your doctor charges you $350 for a procedure.
 You pay the whole $350 yourself.
 Then you receive a second procedure that costs $700.
 You pay $150 out of pocket, plus any copay or coinsurance stipulated in your plan.
 Now you’ve met your deductible, and your insurance will cover the remaining cost.

 - Example 2: Your plan has a $1,000 deductible and your doctor charges you $3,000 for a procedure.
 You pay $1,000 (plus any copay or coinsurance) and your insurance covers the rest.

 Many plans cover services such as checkups and disease management programs for chronic conditions regardless of whether deductibles are met.

 Durable medical equipment (DME)

 Equipment or supplies that your doctor prescribes for regular use.